• Skip to primary navigation

 1 lb long pasta

-• Add the shrimp and the scallops and simmer for a few more minutes until they are cooked.
-Y
+• Add the prawns and simmer for a few more minutes until they are cooked.

 ½ cup dry white wine